India-Iran should expedite Chabahar project: Afghanistan

 Under the agreement, India would build a 600-metre (1,969 feet) cargo terminal and a 640-metre container terminal.

-However, only a portion of the two berths have been finished because of deteriorating relations between the US and Iran after the election of US President Donald Trump in November 2016 that culminated with reimpositon of economic sanctions in 2018.
+However, only a portion of the two berths has been finished because of deteriorating relations between the US and Iran after the election of US President Donald Trump in November 2016 that culminated with the reimposition of economic sanctions in 2018.

 In December last year, India took over operations of part of Shahid Beheshti Port.